aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Tue Apr 28 07:24:43 2026
+Last update: Wed Apr 29 07:13:48 2026

 ### Let's play! 🎮